jonathan-pe/pulse/.github/instructions/techDesign.instructions.md

 ## 12) Acceptance Criteria (for the Stack)

-- `pnpm dev` starts both servers; web can sign in via Clerk and call protected tRPC procedures successfully.
+- `pnpm dev` starts both servers; web can sign in via Clerk and call protected express.js procedures successfully.
 - Type inference works end‑to‑end: when a router schema changes, web auto‑types update without manual typings.
 - New features can be generated by adding:
   - a router in `apps/api/src/routers/<feature>.ts`